 Early in the course we will introduce Case for Support, a marketing concept specific to the NFP world.
-On September 13 and 20 (tentative), Sylvie Belair Scharf, Director Employment and Community Services, Vanier Community Service Centre (which operates the Gourmet Xpress social enterprise) and Gavin Lumsden, Executive Producer at Rogers and a community leader behind the Boys and Girls Club Ottawa Walk This Way program will be speaking to our class.
-Their presentations will provide the core information you need to complete the assignment, if you choose to develop a Case for Support for Gourmet Xpress or the Walk This Way program.
+On September 16, Kelly Eyamie, Marketing Manager at Diefenbunker and possibly others, will be speaking to our class.
+Their presentations will provide the core information you need to complete the assignment, if you choose to develop a Case for Support for Diefenbunker or the other NFP(s).
 To prepare for the class you should read the full assignment description, which will be available on the course cuLearn site and take the opportunity to ask questions.

 In addition to delivering a Case for Support report you will develop a brief (2 minutes or less) video.
-Your group will present this to the class and NFP representatives as part of a 5-10 minute 'pitch' (based on an MS PowerPoint or equivalent slideshow) you will make on October 18.
+Your group will present this to the class and NFP representatives as part of a 5-10 minute 'pitch' (based on an MS PowerPoint or equivalent slideshow) you will make on October 21.
 We will discuss the process for obtaining ethical consent to interview, photograph and/or videotape individuals for this assignment in class.
-To help you with the video development, you will receive a video workshop at the Media Production Centre on September 27.
+Any in-person video recording will have to follow current COVID-19 related guidelines.
+To help you with the video development, you will receive a video workshop from the Media Production Centre on September 30.

-This report is due via cuLearn and in two (2) hard copies (one for the NFP and one for the instructor) at the beginning of the class on October 18, 2019.
-Please note that completed consent forms MUST accompany this report.
+This report is due via cuLearn at the beginning of the class on October 21, 2020.
+To receive the marks for the report, you need to email the report to your NFP contact, copying the instructor.
+Please note that completed consent forms (if any) MUST accompany the version of the report submitted to cuLearn.
 A copy of your presentation slides and a URL to the video should be submitted to the course cuLearn site as well.